UbiCastTeam/moodle-mod_ubicast/README.md

 Description:
 ------------

-This Moodle activity module allows users to add media from an EasyCast MediaServer in their courses.
+This Moodle activity module allows users to add media or channels from a UbiCast MediaServer in their courses.

 Dependencies:
 -------------

-This plugin requires Moodle >= *3.0* and MediaServer >= *7.9*.
+This plugin requires Moodle >= *3.0* and MediaServer >= *8.0*.

 Installation:
 -------------

-Follow [the standard moodle procedure](https://docs.moodle.org/28/en/Installing_plugins) to install the module.
+Follow [the standard moodle procedure](https://docs.moodle.org/30/en/Installing_plugins) to install the module.
 You can install it from [the official Moodle plugins repository](https://moodle.org/plugins/view.php?plugin=mod_easycastms) or using this git repository.

-To use the repository, clone it in your mod dir:
+To use the git repository, clone it in your mod dir:

 ```bash
 cd "moodle/mod"
 git clone "https://github.com/UbiCastTeam/moodle-mod_easycastms" easycastms
 ```

-Once installed, go to the plugin settings in Moodle (usually, Plugins > Activity modules > EasyCast MediaServer plugin):
+Once installed, go to the plugin settings in Moodle (usually, Plugins > Activity modules > UbiCast MediaServer plugin):

 ![Plugin settings location](../assets/plugin-location.png)